Rambler Six and V8: 1959

-A survey of 5,000 Popular Science magazine readers about all the new 1959 cars resulted in Rambler acheving the highest response to "which car is the best dealfor the money?" with its economy being cited as most important.
+A survey of 5,000 Popular Science magazine readers about all the new 1959 cars resulted in Rambler achieving the highest response to "Which car is the best deal for the money?" with its economy being cited as being most important for the owners.
 When asked "if you buy a '59, which one will you pick?" resulted in Ford being selected by 17% of the respondents while Rambler and Chevrolet tied for second place at 16%.
 The Ramblers "were well built, roomy, and economical, and found favor with thousands of American families.
 The unit body construction of the Ramblers was "found to be more superior to the others in terms of body tightness and freedom from rattles and twisting."

 Sales of the bigger Ramblers did very well, especially given the automobile industry's modest recovery in 1959.
 Promotion by AMC focused on the car's compact size offering "big car room and comfort" along with "small car economy and handling."
 Ramblers attracted over a quarter-million customers, with the majority of them being sixes, as the Rebel V8 found just 16,399 buyers.
 The most popular body style was the "Cross Country" representing about half of the sales during 1959.
 These station wagons featured economy in fuel consumption and overall use as well as 80 cuft of cargo space and room to fit 4 × 8 ft sheets of plywood.
 Rambler finished 1959 in sixth place among all models produced in the U.S. and AMC ended with $60 million in profits.